In This Article

 Deliver culturally responsive care with a focus on Aboriginal and Torres Strait Islander health while considering historical and contemporary influences on healthcare delivery.

-2. Graduate Certificate in Health Research at the University of Canberra
+2. Graduate Certificate in Exercise Rehabilitation for Sports Injuries at the Australian Catholic University

 Who is this course for?

-What skills will I learn in the Graduate Certificate in Health Research?
+What skills will I learn in the Graduate Certificate in Exercise Rehabilitation for Sports Injuries?

 Units you will study include: